petebaker/r-makefile-definitions/README.md

 readData.Rout: readData.R data1.csv data2.csv oldData.RData
 ```

 so we can run the syntax file by typing ‘make readData.Rout’ at the command prompt.
 If any of the files readData.R, data1.csv, data2.csv or oldData.RData have changed recently, and so are newer than the target file readData.Rout, then the predefined R batch command is run to get a new output file, otherwise readData.Rout is ‘up to date’.
+Of course, it is better if 'readData.Rout' gets built automatically so you can just type 'make'.

 Example Makefiles
 ==============